estefan3112/koko-aio-slang/README.md

 # Initial backdrop support

 The first backdrop presets are uploaded, but in order for them to work, you must create a separate shader directory called koko-aio-backdrops and put the backdrop textures there.
-You also need to manually edit the config.inc file in the shaders subdirectory by uncommenting backdrop support in line #56.
-I plan to issue a separate backdrops package in the near future.
+You also need to manually edit the config.inc file in the shaders subdirectory by uncommenting backdrop support in line #107.

 # Technical Information